Al Fresco Meaning in English | Simple Definition, Synonyms & Example

 Is al fresco Italian or French?

 Al fresco is originally an Italian phrase, not French.
-However, English speakers borrowed it and made it popular in everyday language.
+English speakers borrowed it and made it popular in everyday language.
+While French has similar expressions for eating outdoors, al fresco stays true to its Italian roots.

 Do Italians say “al fresco”?